avasconcelos114/crypto-exchange/README.md

 #### Validation

-A process that validates whether each pair (`BTC/USD`, etc) is acceptable is sorely needed, as in its current iteration the app will crash if you type a completely invalid pair (`aoedjae/oeaaef`)
+A process that validates whether each pair (`BTC/USD`, etc) is acceptable is sorely needed, as in its current iteration still accepts a completely invalid pair (`aoedjae/oeaaef`)

 The process I think is most ideal would: